dxatscale/dx-at-scale-website/content/docs/1. before-you-start/introduction.md

 **DX@Scale** is a collection of practices, open-source tools, frameworks, and practitioners built on our experience in delivering large and complex Salesforce programs.
 Utilising our **'curated'** practices, you can build a modular Salesforce Org that is reliable and easy to maintain.

+## Developer Experience with DX@Scale

+Before we dive into the DX@Scale practices, let's take a look at the Developer Experience with DX@Scale.

+::prose-video
+---
+video-id: 4og4gR6s0tY
+aspect-ratio: 16:9
+---

 ## Why DX@Scale?

 Salesforce was a platform designed with the "clicks not code" philosophy, since then, it has evolved from a CRM platform into an Enterprise Platform.
 Many companies now consider Salesforce a critical system, and the number of applications it supports is consistently increasing, alongside the level of customisation and complexity.